mdcdi1315/mdcframework/Documentation/ROOT.md

   1. `System.Int32 TimeoutEpoch`: The Timeout time specified.
 Maximum value that it accepts is [here](http://learn.microsoft.com/dotnet/api/System.Int32.MaxValue?view=netframework-4.7.2).

   __Returns__:
   This function is declared as `void` , so it does not return nothing.
-That it does is to stop only the application thread for the time specified.
+What it does is to stop only the application thread for the time specified.

 #### 24. The LaunchProcess:
 ~~~C#